GoogleChrome/web.dev/src/site/content/en/blog/web-on-android/index.md

 malicious, modern browsers employ techniques such as using [multi-process architecture][9] and [site isolation][10].

-Without the multi-process architecture, a crash caused by the web page can crash the entire browserapp, or a vulnerability can be exploited to take control of the entire device.
+Without the multi-process architecture, a crash caused by the web page can crash the entire browser app, or a vulnerability can be exploited to take control of the entire device.
 Site isolation adds another layer of security that makes it harder for untrustworthy sites to access and steal information from other sites.